U.S. budget negotiations advance but no deal yet

-WASHINGTON (Reuters) - U.S. Congress and White House negotiators spent hours in closed-door meetings trying to reach a two-year deal on federal spending but could not yet wrap up an agreement, Senate Democratic Leader Chuck Schumer said on Tuesday.
+WASHINGTON (Reuters) - U.S. Congress and White House negotiators spent hours in closed-door meetings trying to reach a two-year deal on federal spending but could not yet wrap up an agreement, Senate Democratic leader Chuck Schumer said on Tuesday.

 Following an afternoon session, Schumer indicated to reporters that the non-defense side of the budget ledger was a sticking point.

-“We’re trying to come to an agreement, and one of the biggest questions is how to fund all of the needs of the middle class on the domestic side,” he said, adding that no more meetings were scheduled for Tuesday.
+“We’re trying to come to an agreement, and one of the biggest questions is how to fund all of the needs of the middle-class on the domestic side,” he said, adding that no more meetings were scheduled for Tuesday.

 Republicans have consistently fought for higher defense spending and paring back non-defense accounts.

 Without a bipartisan deal on new budget caps, military spending would drop to around $576 billion in the fiscal year starting Oct.
 1, a $70.8 billion reduction from this year.
+Non-defense spending would fall to $543.2 billion, a nearly $53.8 billion cut from this year.

 An increase in U.S. Treasury Department borrowing authority also was under discussion in the closed-door sessions.

-Earlier in the day, Senate Majority Leader Mitch McConnell, a Republican, told reporters that he had hoped to wrap up the negotiations by day’s end.
+Earlier in the day, Senate majority leader Mitch McConnell, a Republican, told reporters that he had hoped to wrap up the negotiations by day’s end.

 “The agreement would be a two-year caps deal, which would allow us to go forward with some semblance at least of a regular appropriations process.
 It would also in all likelihood include the debt ceiling.”